Code-Institute-Submissions/phoebeireland-codeinstitutemilestoneproject2_SepResub/README.md

 * The overlay scales down with the smaller sized screens and the yellow background is always behind to text.
 * The various text elements are all centered when scaled down on smaller screens.

+The EmailJS extenstion was tested using a sample email address and sample message.
+* The result of this test was that the EmailJS service sent an email to the connected email address saying that a message was submitted.
+* Also, an Auto-Reply email was successfully sent to the email address provied in the form.

 ## Small Problems (that were fixed)
 * One the smallest screens, the yellow box in the overlay was not behind all of the text, which made the instructions on the overlay somewhat difficult to read.
+This was fixed by manually setting the size of the background box to a larger size that would surround the text on all screen sizes.
-* The main clicker box had slight sixing issues when viewd on smaller screens, but it was fixed.
+* The main clicker box had slight sixing issues when viewd on smaller screens, but it was fixed but altering the width and height dimensions in CSS.
 * Fixed the score so it reads to 2 decimal places rather than just one using the .toFixed() method.
 The code for that method was found [here](https://www.w3schools.com/jsref/jsref_tofixed.asp).
 * On my laptop using Google Chrome, the cookies wouldn't display, so I had to make a python server to test to make sure that the cookies were functioning properly.
 The instructions to make the python server were found [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).
+Once the server was made and the page was opened within the serve, I was able to see that the cookies were indeed working as they ought to be (ie, saving when the save button was pressed, and loading when the screen was reloaded).
 * Had some issues connecting Emailjs functionality to the form I had made.
 Fixed it by looking at the sample code on the EmailJs site and matching up the missing pieces to my code.
+I had created the form on its own initially, so when it came time to connect EmailJS to the form, it presented with some issues.
+This was fixed by renaming some of the elements and making sure that the elements had the correct IDs and names.

 # Deployment